DLeeSolar/CaveBot/README.md

 My first bot.

 ## To-Do
-Make !gameroom create the channel in a specific category.
+* Make !gameroom create the channel in a specific category.
+* Make a command for a user to add a role to themselves, to change the colour of their name.
+* Get some WTF Engine incorporated.

 ## Commands
 ### !ping